 The plant family Orchidaceae, to which orchids belong, is one of the largest among the flowering plants.
-In fact, according to Kew Royal Botanical Gardens, orchid species number more than 26,000, including Vanilla planifolia, which is the source of the popular flavor of the same name.
-Growing orchids from seed may require the use of agar, which you can make.
+In fact, according to Kew Royal Botanical Gardens, orchid species number more than 26,000, including Vanilla planifolia (USDA zones 11-12), which is the source of the popular flavor of the same name.
+Growing orchids from seed or tissue culture may require the use of agar, which you can make.

 About Orchid Seeds